Jemeni11/FicRadar/README.md

 ## FAQ

 **Do you store my data?**
 Yes.
 Only on your own device.
-The extension makes use of the storage API (Add link) to send your data from the popup to the new tab.
+The extension uses the browser’s local storage to transfer data between components (from the popup to the open tab).
 Your data isn't sent anywhere else.
 You can open the network tab on the new tab page to confirm.
 FicRadar doesn’t track, save, or upload anything.

 **Why do I need to be logged in?**
 Because some platforms (like QQ on some pages and AO3) require login to access subscription data.
 You could try without it.
 It could work.
 This hasn't been tested.